marcusgia2505/classsExGameInstructions/docs/Basics.rst

 Subject ID
     Subject IDs are used only within a game.
 Each participant gets an ID from 1 to the total number of participants.
-The fist participants gets the Subject ID 1, the second participant the Subject ID 2, and so forth.
+The first participants gets the Subject ID 1, the second participant the Subject ID 2, and so forth.

 Global and subjects variables